Univa/rumcake/docs/src/content/docs/features/feature-split.md

 For central devices, it will need to return:

 - `CentralDeviceDriver` implementor
-- A slice containing peripheral addresses to connect to
+- An array of peripheral addresses to connect to

 For peripheral devices, it will need to return: